 Competitive Advantage Example – 1

 Tesla is known for investing most of its revenue in research and development activities.
 Their motive is mainly constantly to improve and make high tech personal transportation.
 They are trying to reduce the use of oil which is considered as the primary source of energy.
 Apart from this, they are looking to automate everything.
-Tesla for all these reasons and more are also considered as a highly eco-friendly company.
-All these factors make Tesla stand out from its competitors and this is expected to stay the same in the future
+Tesla, for all these reasons and more, is also considered as a highly eco-friendly company.
+All these factors make Tesla stand out from its competitors, and this is expected to stay the same in the future.

 Competitive Advantage Example – 2

 Apple products are known for having a differentiation advantage over all its competitors.
 They have the highest quality, newest technology, strong brand name, loyal customers, intuitive and interesting designs.
 Apple has always made a strong, impactful choice on all its customers as well as its competitors by its impactful design and innovative structure.
 For this reason, now its competitors have started making designs, features, and technology very similar to Apple.
 Apple can also be considered as a luxury product.

 Similar to our previous example of Tesla, Apple also invests a lot of revenue in research and development for developing new products.
 One more factor which differentiates Apple from its competitors is they don’t produce products in volumes as their competitors do.
 Their products are created carefully to provide the highest customer satisfaction.

 This strategy has given them an edge over its competitors, and it lets them sell their products at a much higher price than the same product made by the competitors in the market.
 They have been able to do this over the years without taking a hit on the profit margins or market share.